-To generate growth with some income over the long term (5 years or more) by investing in a diversified portfolio of equities (company shares) and bonds (loans to governments or companies).
+To generate growth over the long term (5 years or more) by investing in global equities (company shares).

-Performance Target: To exceed the ARC Private Client Indices (PCI) Steady Growth Net Return Index per annum after charges over rolling 3 year periods.
+Performance target: To exceed the ARC Private Client Indices (PCI) Equity Risk Net Return Index per annum after charges over rolling 3 year periods.
 The performance target is the level of performance the management team hopes to achieve for the fund.
-There is however no certainty or promise that it will be achieved.
+There is however no certainty or promise that they will achieve the performance target.